chrisrollins/Shuriken/README.md

 Shuriken is "unopinionated", meaning that it does not enforce any particular organization pattern for the program, nor does it provide custom types.
 Instead, it provides its functionality through static methods.

+Shuriken is multithreaded.
+Each request is handled by a separate thread using an AsyncCallback.

 # Usage
 ## Default system paths:
 ### /static